 Chronic pain is associated with a broad number of physical injuries and diseases.
 Some potential reasons for filing a long-term disability claim for chronic pain include:

-- abdominal pain (associated with digestive diseases such as irritable bowel disease or ); and
+- Abdominal pain (associated with digestive diseases such as irritable bowel disease)

 Your long-term disability claim should clearly outline what, if any, medical conditions you suffer.
 It also should include details about traumatic events – such as an automotive accident or slip and fall – which have contributed to your chronic pain.